LuceroSDJ/bamazon/README.md

 * Delete

 ## GOAL
-Bamazon's goal is to facilitate viewing, searching, and changing information from MySQL Database and to provide an excellent shopping experience.
+Bamazon's goal is to facilitate viewing, updating, and deleting data from MySQL Database and to provide an excellent shopping experience.

 ### TECHNOLOGIES
 * JavaScript